lmc2179/lmc2179.github.io/drafts/causalimpact.md

 There's another reason I picked this question.
 In theory, at least, the country in which I reside is a democracy (the precise status of said democracy is currently a subject of lively debate, but we'll save that for another day).

 Googling for about a second indicates that a [handful of economists](https://apnews.com/article/biden-inflation-reduction-climate-anniversary-9950f7e814ac71e89eee3f452ab17f71) asked said that it did not affect inflation, citing some of the factors like the price of energy as the real drivers.
+From first principles, it's not hard to see why given what was actually in the bill, but it's worth seeing whether this shows up in the data

 # How would we know if the Inflation Reduction Act decreased inflation?